EGA (“the European Genome-phenome Archive”) serves as a repository for storing genomic and/or genetic data.

 DAC aims to make a decision within a reasonable period.
 In the case of a positive decision, DAC will communicate this to the researcher, also requesting:

-• Sign the EGA Data Processing Agreement (DPA) template, which the researcher receives from EGA after submitting the submission request, for acknowledgment (internal confirmation of their commitment).
+- Download and sign the EGA Data Processing Agreement (DPA) as an acknowledgment (internal confirmation of their commitment).

-• Provide the signed DPA to the supporting service, which will arrange for co-signing by legally authorized persons for KU Leuven/UZ Leuven.
+- Submit the signed DPA to the supporting service, which will ensure co-signature by the authorized signatories for KU Leuven / UZ Leuven.